zeixcom/ui-element/docs-src/pages/blog/rethinking-reactivity.md

 Notice:

+- All necessary recalculations and DOM updates are performed automatically.
+- Unnecessary updates are avoided:
-- When you change just the last name: The effect that depends on `displayName` will only run if the checkbox is checked.
+    - When you change the last name, the effect that depends on `displayName` will only run if the checkbox is checked.
-- When you change just the first name: The effect that depends on `userName` will only run if the the first letter of the first name changes.
+    - When you change the first name, the effect that depends on `userName` will only run if the the first letter of the first name changes.
-- No unnecessary recalculations and DOM updates
+    - When you toggle the full name checkbox, only the effect that depends on `fullName` will run.

 This is **fine-grained reactivity** – the system tracks exactly what depends on what and updates only what's necessary.

 This model:

 - Works with server-rendered HTML.
-- Doesn't require hydration or reconciliation.
+- Hydration is done by the browser.
+- Performs only minimal reconciliation in the signal graph.
 - Keeps JavaScript optional for initial rendering.
 - Makes each state update cheap and predictable.